lidangzzz/lidangzzz/README.md

 - Symbolic computing (with Nerdamer)

-- A very easy to use Package Manager
+- A very easy-to-use Package Manager

 Try it now at [hedgehog-lab.github.io](hedgehog-lab.github.io)